History of Dedham, Massachusetts, 1700–1799: 1728 election

-In March 1728, the Town Meeting once again gathered to elect selectmen.
-It quickly adopted a resolution that allowed any man with any property whatsoever to be granted a vote.
+In March 1728, just before voting for Selectmen, the Town Meeting adopted a resolution that allowed any man with any property to be granted a vote.
 This extended the franchise to a much larger number of men, most of whom came from outlying areas of town, and was in direct violation of a provincial law.
 The meeting then elected by secret ballot three men, a majority, from the outlying areas of town: John Gay, Comfort Starr, and Joseph Smith.

 The meeting then descended into chaos.
 The Moderator, Ebenezer Woodward, expressed doubts or perhaps even tried to adjourn the meeting over concerns about those not entitled to vote casting ballots.
-As moderator, he could be held liable under the law.
-John Gay, Benjamin Gay, and Joseph Smith then took their muskets and demanded that Woodward leave the meeting.
+As moderator, he could be held liable.
+John Gay, Benjamin Gay, and Joseph Smith took their muskets and demanded that Woodward leave the meeting.
 When he refused, Woodward was hit and the meeting adjourned.
-The three belligerents were arrested and fined £10 each, but the election results were not overturned.
+The three belligerents were arrested and fined £10 each, but the election was not overturned.

 1729 election

-At the 1729 election the village reasserted its political power by taking back control of the board.
-Four men from the village were elected, including Woodward, along with one man from the Springfield area of town.
+At the 1729 election the village took back control of the board.
+Four men from the village were elected, including Woodward, along with one man from the Springfield area.
 Shortly thereafter, Springfield became its own precinct in an apparent quid pro quo.